Haruma-K/Addler/README.md

 await handle.Task;
 ```

-However, in reality, in most cases you will want to load resources in advance at the "load screen" and load them synchronously during the game.
+However, in reality, in most cases you will want to load resources in advance at the "Loading Screen" and load them synchronously during the game.
 The preloader does this.

 #### How to use Preloader